Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: General analytical expressions for the atom-photon bound states

-Note that in the wQED systems with giant atoms, there also exist other kinds of BSs.
-For example, when a giant atom is coupled to a linear waveguide, BSs can appear in the continuum with photons confined between different coupling points \cite{Guo-PRR2020, Guo-PRA2020}, and similar phenomena have been studied previously in wQED systems with small atoms \cite{Tufarelli-PRA2013, Calajo-PRL2019}.
-When a giant atom is coupled to a dynamically modulated coupled-resonator waveguide, after interacting with the atom, some of the scattered photons also show the localization effect \cite{Xiao-NPJ2022}.
-In this paper we do not consider these kinds of states and use the term \textit{bound state} only for atom-photon dressed state with energy in the band gap and photonic component exponentially localized around each coupling point.
+The BS obtained here are atom-photon dressed state with energy in the band gap and photonic component exponentially localized around each coupling point.
+Note that in the wQED systems with giant atoms, there also exist another kind of BS in the continuum with photons confined between different coupling points \cite{Guo-PRR2020, Guo-PRA2020}, and similar phenomena have been studied previously in wQED systems with small atoms \cite{Tufarelli-PRA2013, Calajo-PRL2019}.